-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

 A Disney diagnosis from Doctor Mom

-The Hopsons of Oregon had really been looking forward to exploring their love of "Star Wars" at Disneyland.
+The Hopsons of Oregon had really been looking forward to exploring their love of "Star Wars" at Disneyland before the pandemic.

 Handout/Matt Stroshane/Disneyland

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.